 In addition to its hotel, gaming and dining, Caesars Palace also has a massive shopping area called the Forum Shops at Caesars.

-Called the “shopping wonder of the world,” you’ll find more than 160 stores and restaurants — all designed to look like you’re shopping along a street in ancient Rome with the ceiling painted bright blue and filled with clouds.
-It’s uber cool even if you’re not a big shopper!
+Called the “shopping wonder of the world,” you’ll find more than 160 stores and restaurants — all designed to look like you’re shopping along a street in ancient Rome with the ceiling painted blue and filled with fluffy clouds.
+It’s cool even if you’re not a big shopper!

 Brands include Apple, Bath & Body Works, Chanel, Gap, H&M, lululemon and Nike to name a few.